 You bought a used car and just days later, it broke down.
 Your mechanic says the problem will cost a thousand dollars to repair.
 What can you do?
 Your options vary depending on many factors, including who you bought the car from.
 Learn your legal rights and options if you bought from a private seller.
 (If you bought from a car dealer, see this page.)

 When you buy a used car, you’re out of luck if any of the following apply:

 You’re just unhappy with how much you paid.
-In BC, there’s no "cooling-off period" once you’ve signed the purchase agreement to buy a used vehicle.
+In BC, there’s no cooling-off period once you’ve entered an agreement to buy a used vehicle.
 This means you won’t be able to cancel an agreement just because you changed your mind or because your situation has changed.

 You were told about the problem when you bought the vehicle and someone fully explained what it meant.